-Creating a food hunt for your indoor cat (actually, I tried, and it works for outdoor cat as well) is one of the most effective ways to enrich his life.
-It is because hunting so relates to natural behavior of your pet, and hunting is what most cats spend the most time for in the wild.
+Creating a food hunt for your indoor cat is one of the most effective ways to enrich his life.
+It is because hunting so relates to the natural behavior of your pet, and hunting is what most cats spend the most time for in the wild.

-It’s not hard to get cat’s attention on food, is it?
+It’s not hard to get a cat’s attention on food, is it?

 Show a kibble to your cat if he’s not purring next to you already after hearing the sound of food tray opening.
 When his attention is on you, drop the kibble down.